taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ### Visual checklist for character designs

 * South Korean
-* Average height and build -- spends most of her time in the lab, but also enjoys wilderness sports such as trekking and scuba diving as hobbies
+* Average height and athletically built but not muscled -- spends most of her time in the lab, but also enjoys wilderness sports such as trekking and scuba diving as hobbies
+* face: small, round like a moon; button nose
 * hair: straight, black, cut short into a bowl pixie that just brushes the tops of her ears
 * eyes: dark brown and small
 * skin: pale porcelain that has been lightly tanned from her outdoor hobbies, but she *always* wears plenty of sunscreen